|For Immediate Release:

 2013 marks the 150th anniversary of the Emancipation Proclamation, issued by President Abraham Lincoln on January 1, 1863, which spelled out emancipation as the U.S. government’s new policy, a vital step on the gradual path to freedom for all Americans.

 “Through this unique competition, we honor the American civil rights journey that began more than 150 years ago,” said Neil Mulholland, President and CEO of the National Park Foundation.
 “The National Park Foundation and its African American Experience Fund applaud the outstanding creativity of the youth participants and we are proud to help America’s National Park System ensure the important stories of our nation’s history are forever told.”

 The winners were selected from more than 250 submissions.
-First place winners are Arianna Martinez, 17 years old from Tucson, Ariz. for photography; Evan Gedrich, 16 years old, and Joshua Pearce, 16 years old, from Brick, N.J. for digital short film; and Afoma Okoye, 17 years old from Kennesaw, Ga. for poetry.
+First place winners are Arianna Martinez, 17 years old from Tucson, Ariz. for photography; Evan Gedrich, 16 years old, and Joshua Peace, 16 years old, from Brick, N.J. for digital short film; and Afoma Okoye, 17 years old from Kennesaw, Ga. for poetry.
 Each first place winner receives a $2,500 academic scholarship.

 Second place winners are Hamza Moulvi, 17 years old from Corvallis, Ore. for photography; Jacob Perry, 16 years old of Nashville, Tenn. for digital short film; and Katreen Duback, 17 years old of Fresno, Calif. for poetry.
 Second place winners receive a $1,000 academic scholarship.

 Third place winners are Mayra Penaranda, 18 years old of Miami, Fla. for photography; Samera Mohamed, 16 years old of Nashville, Tenn. for digital short film; and Phoebe Jarman, 17 years old of Crystal Lake, Ill. for poetry.